jrjames83/flatironsdigital/index.md

 ## Hi There, thanks for stopping by!

-We're a boutique digital agency located near Boulder, CO.
-We pride ourselves in "doing" and aren't afraid to share strong opnions regarding what works and what doesn't.
+We're a boutique digital agency located in Denver, CO.
+We pride ourselves in "doing" and aren't afraid to share strong opinions regarding what works and what doesn't.

 Here are some recent/current clients we've helped: